Zen to Go Logo

 Imagination and a quiet place

-Reduces perception of pain and anxiety
+Reduces the perception of pain and anxiety

 Mental preparation, pain management, deep relaxation

-Highly customizable, pleasant
+Highly customizable, pleasurable

 Yoga for Stress

-Space and guidance (video or instructor)
+Space and a guide (video or instructor)

-Improves physical and mental wellness, reduces cortisol
+Physical and mental improvement, reduces cortisol

 Chronic stress, anxiety, improve flexibility